mlcommons/ck/docs/tutorials/scc23-mlperf-inference-bert.md

 The goal is to help researchers unify and automate all the steps to prepare and run MLPerf and other benchmarks across diverse ML models, datasets, frameworks, compilers and hardware (see [HPCA'22 presentation](https://doi.org/10.5281/zenodo.6475385) about our motivation).

+Python + YAML/JSON inputs and meta descriptions...

+ with the goal to make them easily reusable in other research and benchmarking projects while providing a common, portable and technology-agnostic interface to run and reproduce all research projects and benchmarks.

 ## CM installation

-Follow [this guide](https://github.com/mlcommons/ck/blob/master/docs/installation.md) to install the MLCommons CM automation language on your system.
+Follow [this guide](https://github.com/mlcommons/ck/blob/master/docs/installation.md) to install the MLCommons CM framework on your system.

 After the installation, you should be able to access the CM command line as follows: